What is space exploration?

 See for yourself

 - Visit the amazing gallery on space travel in the Science Museum in London.
-You can download a free, detailed guide to the space exploration exhibits packed with extra information and facts before you go.

 - See more about human exploration of space at the National Space Centre in Leicester.